 “Your page data” (blue) – the entries found on your page

-“Difference between the top and your page” (grey) – the difference between your page and the top, i.e. direct recommendations on how to change your page.
+“Difference between the TOP and your page” (grey) – the difference between your page and the TOP, i.e. direct recommendations on how to change your page.
 If the number is positive, then this number of occurrences of this keyword must be added; if negative – removed.

 1b.
 On the sheet “Additional words from the subject” there are subject words and phrases from competitors’ texts (frequency N-grams).
 They can be used to create a Content Brief for the copywriter.